EMCC Scholarships and Assistance

 - Public Relations Scholarship: This scholarship is limited to the Scooba campus only.
 These are awarded on the recommendation of the Public Relations director and an interview.
 A 2.00 cumulative GPA must be maintained.

-- Employees and Dependants: Employees and dependants will be awarded a grant to cover matriculation fees.
-For the purpose of this waiver of fees, “dependants” shall be defined as the spouse and/or dependent children residing in the home of the employee.
+- Employees and Dependents: Employees and dependents will be awarded a grant to cover matriculation fees.
+For the purpose of this waiver of fees, “dependents” shall be defined as the spouse and/or dependent children residing in the home of the employee.